 Control of Frit Fly is achieved by spraying an insecticide if 10% or more of shoots if plants are damaged.
 (Walk diagonally across the field and tug 100 central shoots of new plants.
 If 10% of shoots pull away easily apply an insecticide).
 If possible, leave ground unsown for 6+ weeks after ploughing.

 Leatherjacket is most active in wetter/heavier soils.
 Leatherjacket damage is characterised by dead plants on the soil surface.
 Control is achieved by application of an insecticide.

 A slug attack is most prevalent during wet weather or where fields tend to be damp, such as headland areas.
 Having high levels of trash in the seedbed will also increase the likelihood of slug attack.

 The most common evidence of slug attack is shredded leaves; more prevalent where reseeding is carried out by direct drilling.
 This method creates slits in the ground which act as a protective shelter for slugs.
 The likelihood of damage to the new grass plants can be greatly reduced by ensuring a firm seedbed by rolling.
 Most of the major slug species cannot burrow into the soil.

 Slug pellets can be applied to control the problem.
 Usually applying slug pellets to the margins of fields/paddocks is adequate.
 Higher seeding rates should be considered where reseeding is carried out by direct drilling to counteract slug attack.

-Browse our website to read more about our grass seed mixtures or download our Agritech Grass Seed Brochure (2MB).
+To read more about our grass seed mixtures, click here or download our Agritech Grass Seed Brochure (2MB).